joshydavid/information-security-study-notes/security-interview-questions/database.md

 **Network Security**

-- Only access the database on trusted netowrks, restrict access using firewalls by binding it to specific IP address.
+- Only access the database on trusted networks, restrict access using firewalls by binding it to specific IP address.
 - Disable remote access to the database unless necessary, and use VPNs for remote access

 **Auditing**